bird-house/flyingpigeon/docs/source/descriptions/analogues.rst

     normalisation of reference and analysis data values by their own average

 **Distance**
- Method to calculate the distance
+ Methods to calculate the distance:

  * euclidean
  * mahalanobis